ericspe/GettingCleaningData/README.md

 ```{r}
 names(activity_labels) <- c("activity_code", "activity_label")
 ```
-#Merges the training and the test sets to create one data set
+##Merge the training and the test sets to create one data set

 append the the train data frame to the test ones for x, y and subjects into the full data frames